rohit24388/my-spring-batch/README.md

 2. Now manually delete every record from EMPLOYEE table except the one with person_id=5.
 Also set spring.jpa.hibernate.ddl-auto=none in application.properties so that from the next run onward, tables are not dropped and created.
 3. Run the application a second time.
 You will see that the job fails.
 A closer look at the log will tell you that the first chunk of 3 records (person_id = {1, 2, 3})were read and written just fine.
 It was the second chunk of 3 records (person_id = (4, 5, 6}) that failed.
 It is so because the second chunk has a record with person_id=5, something which EMPLOYEE table already had, and hence SQLIntegrityConstraintViolationException.
    To know which exact database record errored out, I have logged out Hibernate SQL statements which clearly shows that the last SQL executed was the one with person_id=5
    The exception will cause the database transaction to fail.
-Since faultTolerant() has been commented out for the Step 'step1', a retry won't happen and the Batch job will end.
-This results in the 7th record of PERSON table not being read at all.
+Since faultTolerant() is enabled for Step 'step1', retries till the retry-limit (default is 2 probably) will happen.
+Since ConstraintViolationException is something that can't go away until the data is corrected, the Batch job will eventually end in failure.
+This will result in the 7th record of PERSON table not being read at all.
 You can verify these stats from BATCH_STEP_EXECUTION table:

    READ_COUNT = 6
    WRITE_COUNT = 3